 Cameron Hume Limited (“the Company”) is required to disclose information relating to the capital it holds and each category of risk it faces in order to assist users of its accounts and to encourage market discipline.
 These disclosures aim to provide information on the risk exposures faced by the Company and the risk assessment process it has put in place to monitor these.
 These disclosures are seen as complementary to the Company’s Capital Resources Requirement (CRR) calculation (Pillar 1) and the internal review of its capital adequacy (Pillar 2).

-This Pillar 3 disclosure will normally be updated on an annual basis after the 30 September year-end and published as soon as practical when the audited annual accounts are finalised.
+This Pillar 3 disclosure will normally be updated on an annual basis after the 30 September year-end and published when the audited annual accounts are finalised.
 Disclosures will be made at other dates if appropriate.

 The Company has made no omissions on the grounds that information is immaterial, proprietary or confidential.

 The firm maintains capital resources as follows:

 |Tier 1 Capital||2,045|

 |Deductions from Tier 1 and 2||0|

 The capital resources detailed above are considered adequate to continue to finance the Company.
 The Company continues to invest capital to grow the business further and will consider further capital injections as and when necessary.